Matthewcs142/freeCodeCamp-web-design-projects/README.txt

   Description:
     This is a very simple project demonstrating how to implement Bootstrap 4's grid system and implement responsiveness at the same time.
 This short, simple assignment was part of a udemy Bootstrap 4 bootcamp viewable here: https://www.udemy.com/share/101WZyAEAbdlZRQ3kF/

+Sixth commit:
+  Date of commit:
+    11/6/20
+  Files committed:
+    dasmotos_arts_and_crafts
+  Description:
+    This short project was included as part of the capstone for Codecademy’s lesson on local web design in the web design path.
+The goal of the project was to use an editor (sublime, atom, or Visual Code Studio) to create a simple webpage according to provided specs.
+The assignment was not guided, meaning I was not told specifically how to write the html or the css code for the project.
+The only guidance provided was in regards to how the styling should be done (provided in the spec document).
+This was a simple, static web page.